caocmai/Get-News-App/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Note
-This project contain a file called "Secret.swift", which contains my personal API key to the [News API](https://newsapi.org/).
+This project contains a file called "Secret.swift", which contains my personal API key to the [News API](https://newsapi.org/).
 When cloning this project you must create that file and add your own API key to be able to run the project.

 Inside the Secret.swift file you should add the following: